Farnsworth-Enterprises/PlanExCrew/README.md

 # PlanExCrew

-Futurama Management App - From a list of potential crew members, choose your crew of at most 3 to tackle the mission presented to you based on a difficulty score.
-Each crew member will have a rating to help the user chose who best to chose for the mission.
-After selection, the user will receive a mission result based on the difficulty of the mission and the competency total of the chosen crew members.
+PlanExCrew is a web-based application inspired by the animated series Futurama.
+It allows users to assemble a crew of up to three members to undertake various missions, each with a specified difficulty level.
+By evaluating each potential crew member's rating, users can strategically select the most suitable team to successfully complete missions.

+## Features
+- Crew Selection: Choose from a list of potential crew members, each with unique ratings indicating their competencies.​

+- Mission Assignment: Engage in missions with varying difficulty levels, requiring strategic crew assembly for successful completion.​

+- Outcome Evaluation: Receive results based on the combined competency of the selected crew members relative to the mission's difficulty.